stephenmirving/smthr/README.md

 * A print style file written in Sass called _print.scss
 * A collection of helpful !default variables

-Because _smth.scss is a library entirely of Sass functions, mixins and variables, importing it into your project won't add any overhead or increased filesize to your project's stylesheet except for the parts that you actually use by calling a function or using a mixin with `@includes`.
+Because _smth.scss is a Sass library comprised entirely of functions, mixins and variables, importing it into your project won't add any overhead or increased filesize to your project's stylesheet except for the parts that you actually use by calling a function or by using a mixin with `@includes`.

 ## Deployment